 Step 8) In this post, we shall clone a local disk; therefore, we should use the device-device option.

 Step 11) You need to choose the source disk to use when performing the clone.
-It is important to note that the names used here can be quite confusing at times, i.e., sda, sdb, etc.
+It is important to note that the names used here can be confusing at times, i.e., sda, sdb, etc.

 Step 12) You are required to choose the target or destination drive.
 You need to be very careful since the cloning process is destructive and will wipe all the data, including partition tables and MBR.
 Here, sdb is our destination disk.

 Step 13) You should see an option to check for errors and attempt to repair them automatically.
-If you are sure that your source disk and the file system is okay, choose to “skip checking/repairing the source file system.”
+If you are sure that your source disk and the file system are okay, choose to “skip checking/repairing the source file system.”